sim642/oop-visitor-template/README.md

 ```java
 public abstract void accept(DrawVisitor visitor);
 ```
-Every concrete subclass implements this in a very simple manner:
+Every concrete leaf node class implements this in a very simple manner:
 ```java
 @Override
 public void accept(DrawVisitor visitor) {
     visitor.visit(this);
 }
 ```
+Composite node classes do it similarly by calling `preVisit` and `postVisit` and sending the visitor to their children in between, so the whole structure automatically gets visited.
-The implementation is exactly the same in every subclass intentionally because it cannot be implemented directly in the superclass!
+The implementation is pretty much the same in every subclass intentionally because it cannot be implemented directly in the superclass!
 _This is explained below._

 An implementation of the visitor interface with corresponding actions for every node type can be passed to a node's `accept` method to run the algorithm over the data structure.
-`VisitorPrinter` has a corresponding example of printing the node structure and `VisitorCounter` has a corresponding example of counting nodes via this approach.
+**`VisitorPrinter` has a corresponding example of printing the node structure and `VisitorCounter` has a corresponding example of counting nodes via this approach.**

 The latter extends the `SimpleDrawVisitor` class instead of implementing the `DrawVisitor` interface directly.
-It contains a reasonable default behavior (doing nothing for leaves, delegating to children for composites) to simplify creating new visitors.
+It contains a reasonable default behavior to simplify creating new visitors where not all methods need to do something special.
 Note that no `instanceof` nor casts are required when implementing an algorithm.

 #### Working mechanism
 The visitor pattern works through **double-dispatch**.
 When `accept` is called on a node with a visitor, two calls are dispatched:
 1. The implementation of `accept` that runs is found using dynamic dispatch from the node's actual class, which overrides the `accept` method.
-2. The implementation of `visit` that runs is found using overloading based on the node's actual class, which calls `visitor.visit(this)`.
+2. The implementation of `visit` (or `preVisit`/`postVisit`) that runs is found using overloading based on the node's actual class, which calls `visitor.visit(this)`.
     Because every class implements this on their own, the type of `this` is specifically that class and thus the desired overloaded version of `visit` can be run on the visitor.
     This is why `accept` needs to be identically implemented in all the subclasses.
 If it were implemented in the superclass, the type of `this` would be the superclass type, which is insufficient to decide, which `visit` overload needs to be called.
     _In fact, it wouldn't even compile._